-On February 3, 2012, TMCL entered into a commitment letter (the "Commitment") issued by a bank to provide an irrevocable letter of credit ("Letter of Credit") with a maximum available commitment amount of \$100,000 on the conversion date of TMCL's secured debt facility if the facility was not refinanced or terminated on or prior to its conversion date.
-The purpose of the commitment letter was to maintain TMCL's current credit ratings on its bonds issued in 2005 and 2011.
-The purpose of the letter of credit was to supplement the bonds and TMCL's secured debt facility by covering possible shortfalls in principal and interest payments under certain stress scenarios modeled by TMCL's credit rating agencies.
-The interest rate on the letter of credit, payable monthly in arrears, would have been one-month LIBOR plus 5.50% to 6.50% per annum for the five-year period following the conversion date and one-month LIBOR plus 11.50% per annum thereafter.
-There was also a commitment fee of \$500,000, which was paid in full upon issuance of the commitment letter on February 3, 2012, and an unused fee on the commitment letter, payable in arrears, of 0.25% per annum, from February 3, 2012 through the conversion date and 0.625% per annum thereafter.
-The commitment letter was terminated on May 1, 2012 and the letter of credit was never issued.
+On February 3, 2012, one of TL's wholly-owned subsidiaries, Textainer Marine Containers Limited ("TMCL"), entered into a commitment letter (the "Commitment") issued by a bank to provide an irrevocable letter of credit ("Letter of Credit") with a maximum available commitment amount of \$100,000 on the conversion date of TMCL's secured debt facility if the facility was not refinanced or terminated on or prior to its conversion date.
+The purpose of the Commitment Letter was to maintain TMCL's current credit ratings on its bonds issued in 2005 and 2011.
+The purpose of the Letter of Credit was to supplement the bonds and TMCL's secured debt facility by covering possible shortfalls in principal and interest payments under certain stress scenarios modeled by TMCL's credit rating agencies.
+The interest rate on the letter of credit, payable monthly in arrears, would have been one-month London Inter Bank Offered Rate ("LIBOR") plus 5.50% to 6.50% per annum for the five-year period following the conversion date and one-month LIBOR plus 11.50% per annum thereafter.
+There was also a commitment fee of \$500,000, which was paid in full upon issuance of the Commitment Letter on February 3, 2012, and an unused fee on the commitment letter, payable in arrears, of 0.25% per annum, from February 3, 2012 through the conversion date and 0.625% per annum thereafter.
+The Commitment Letter was terminated on May 1, 2012 and the Letter of Credit was never issued.

-On April 18, 2012, we issued \$400.0 million aggregate principal amount of Series 2012-1 Fixed Rate Asset Backed Notes (the "2012-1 Bonds") to qualified institutional investors pursuant to Rule 144A under the Securities Act and to non-U.S. persons in accordance with Regulation S promulgated under the Securities Act.
-The 2012-1 Bonds represent fully amortizing notes payable on a straight-line basis over a scheduled payment term of 10 years, but not to exceed a maximum payment term of 15 years.
-Under the terms of the 2012-1 Bonds, both principal and interest incurred are payable monthly.
-We are not permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2012-1 Bonds prior to May 15, 2014.
-The interest rate for the outstanding principal balance of the 2012-1 Bonds is fixed at 4.21% per annum.
-The final target payment date and legal final payment date are April 15, 2022 and April 15, 2027, respectively.
+On April 18, 2012, TMCL issued \$400.0 million aggregate principal amount of Series 2012-1 Fixed Rate Asset Backed Notes (the "2012-1 Bonds") to qualified institutional investors pursuant to Rule 144A under the Securities Act of 1933 (the "Securities Act") and to non-U.S. persons in accordance with Regulation S promulgated under the Securities Act.
+The 2012-1 Bonds represented fully amortizing notes payable on a straight-line basis over a scheduled payment term of 10 years, but not to exceed a maximum payment term of 15 years.
+Under the terms of the 2012-1 Bonds, both principal and interest incurred were payable monthly.
+We were not permitted to make voluntary prepayments of all, or a portion of, the principal balance of the 2012-1 Bonds prior to May 15, 2014.
+The interest rate for the outstanding principal balance of the 2012-1 Bonds was fixed at 4.21% per annum.
+The final target payment date and legal final payment date were April 15, 2022 and April 15, 2027, respectively.
 The 2012-1 Notes were used to repay certain outstanding indebtedness of TMCL, in particular a portion of TMCL's secured debt facility (the "TMCL Secured Debt Facility"), and for general corporate purposes.